 There are a ton of microphones out there with different sound signatures in both categories, but this is the general difference between a good condenser and a good dynamic microphone:

 “Hot” (has high output)

 Requires phantom power (power coming from the audio interface)

 No phantom power required, works on any mixing board/interface

-Can be had for very cheap, decent ones generally start around $70, really good ones are around $100
+Can be had for very cheap, decent ones generally start around $70, prices go up to around $500

 Generally sounds “darker”.
 Lacks the shimmering detail in the higher tones